Willamette High School

-Willamette High School, or "Wil-Hi", is located in the Bethel-Danebo area of West Eugene, Oregon, United States.
+Willamette High School, or "Wil-Hi", is located in the Bethel-Danebo area of west Eugene, Oregon, United States.
 It is one of two high schools in the Bethel School District along with Kalapuya High School.

 History

 Willamette High School first opened to students on September 26, 1949.
 The opening of Bethel School District's only comprehensive high school was the culmination of a process that began on April 9, 1948.
 On this date, the rural Lane County, Oregon communities of Bethel, Clear Lake, Danebo and Irving passed a measure to consolidate and build the high school.
 A 50 acre school site was purchased on May 17, 1948.
 Funding was provided by bond levies passed on May 11, 1948, and October 20, 1948.
+Willamette was an early candidate for interior filming location in Grease.
 In November 2012, Bethel voters approved a $10 million science wing.
-In 2022 a new $3 million CTE building was approved for classes like graphic design,photography and kitchen type classes to take place.
+In 2022 a new $3 million CTE building was approved for classes like graphic design, photography and kitchen type classes to take place.

 Academics

 In 2008, 79% of the school's seniors received a high school diploma.
 Of 316 students, 251 graduated, 37 dropped out, five received a modified diploma, and 23 were still in high school in 2009.
-In 2021 Willamette students achieve record setting graduation rates.
-Willamette’s 2021 four-year senior cohort graduation rate of 90.3% was 10% higher than the state average.

-Willamette High School is noted for its vocational education, in addition to college prep, as featured on NPR.
+In 2022 88% of the school's seniors have a high school diploma.
+Out of 359 students, 319 graduated and 40 dropped out.

+Willamette High School offers two Advanced Placement (AP) classes and opportunities for college credit through Lane Community College.
+The school also offers limited night school classes for students and district patrons for credit recovery.

 Athletics

-The Willamette girls' basketball team won the 5A state girls' basketball championship in 2007, 2009, and 2013.

-In 1985 the boys' track team won the State Championship

-In 1985 the varsity rally squad won the State Championship.

-In 1957 and 1958 the cross country team won state titles.
+Willamette High School athletic teams compete in the OSAA 6A-7 Southwest Conference (excluding football, which competes in 5A-SD2).
+The athletic director is Bill Wagner and the Bookkeeper/Accountant is Laura Canaday.